mozilla/learning.mozilla.org/README.md

 and are located in the `test` directory.

-Each test file should end with `.test.js` and will be automatically discovered by the test suite.
+Each test file should end with `.test.js` and will be automatically discovered by the test runner.

 Individually running *only* the node unit tests can be accomplished via `node_modules/.bin/mocha test/*.test.js`.
 For more options,